aachurin/apistar_peewee/README.md

 $ apistar migrate
 ```

-To control where the migrations are created, you can specify `migrate_dir` and `migrate_table` settings (for each database).
+To control where the migrations are created,
+you can specify `migrate_dir` and `migrate_table` settings (for each database).
 Default values are `migrations` and `migratehistory`.

-**Accessing the database**
+### Database use

 To interact with the database, use the `Session` component.
-This will automatically
+This will automatically handle commit/rollback behavior,
-handle commit/rollback behavior, depending on if the view returns normally, or
-raises an exception:
+depending on if the view returns normally, or raises an exception:

 ```python
 from apistar_peewee import Session